NVIDIA/cccl/README.md

 ### Testing Strategy

-Our testing strategy that balances the need to test as many configurations as possible with reasonable CI times.
+CCCL's testing strategy strikes a balance between testing as many configurations as possible and maintaining reasonable CI times.

-For CUDA Toolkit versions, we test against the oldest and the newest version that we support.
+For CUDA Toolkit versions, testing is done against both the oldest and the newest supported versions.
-For example, if the latest version of the CUDA Toolkit is 12.3, we test against 11.1 and 12.3.
+For instance, if the latest version of the CUDA Toolkit is 12.3, tests are conducted against 11.1 and 12.3.
-For each CUDA version, we build against all of the supported host compilers with all of the supported C++ dialects.
+For each CUDA version, builds are completed against all supported host compilers with all supported C++ dialects.

-Our testing strategy and matrix are constantly evolving.
+The testing strategy and matrix are constantly evolving.
-The matrix defined in the [`ci/matrix.yaml`](ci/matrix.yaml) file is our single source of truth and you can review it to see exactly what we test against.
+The matrix defined in the [`ci/matrix.yaml`](ci/matrix.yaml) file is the definitive source of truth.
 For more information about our CI pipeline, see [here](ci-overview.md).

 ## Versioning